Ahmed-Azri/nesox/README.md

 ```
 > An error is returned to the controller if the flow cannot be added in hardware and the flow-location is set as hardware-only.

 + 6. Configure software and hardware rate limiting
 ```Bash
 openflow instance { instance-name | aggregate } limit { hardware-rate kbps | software-rate pps }
 ```
-> kbps: Limit the bandwidth that can be utilized by an OpenFlow instance.
-Default: 0 kbpsRange 0 — 10,000,000 kbps
+> kbps: Default: 0; Range: 0 — 10,000,000;
-> pps Configure the OpenFlow instance packet rate limit.
-Limits the number of packets per second per module that this instance can send to the software path.
-Default: 100 ppsRange: 1 — 10,000 pps
+> pps: Limits the number of packets per second per module that this instance can send to the software path.
+Default: 100 ppsRange: 1 — 10,000 pps;
-> Increasing the software rate limit increases CPU consumption and may impact system performance.
+> Note: Increasing the software rate limit increases CPU consumption and may impact system performance.

 + 7. Configure listener ports: listen for incoming connections from an OpenFlow controller
 ```Bash